 32. You agree to indemnify TTD Events Pty Ltd, its related entities, contractors and their respective directors, officers and authorised representatives against any loss, injury or damages caused to any other person or the property of any other person arising out of your actions, negligence or breach of these Terms and Conditions.

-34. You are prohibited from bringing certain items to or acting in certain ways at the Festival.
-Prohibited behaviour includes lighting fires, stealing, harming the environment, disrupting local communities, damaging the Festival Site and equipment, tampering with neighbours’ properties, anti-social behaviour, aggressive or harassing conduct and impaired driving.
-Refer to the Website’s Frequently Asked Questions (“FAQs”) for a full list of prohibited items and behaviour and for more information.
-If Event staff are required to confiscate a prohibited item, the Promoters do not guarantee the safe return of that item.
+34. You are prohibited from bringing certain items to or acting in certain ways at the Event.
+Prohibited behaviour includes lighting fires, stealing, harming the environment, disrupting local communities, damaging the Event site and equipment, tampering with neighbours’ properties, anti-social behaviour, aggressive or harassing conduct and impaired driving.
+Refer to the Websites Frequently Asked Questions (“FAQs”) for a full list of prohibited items and behaviour and for more information.
+If event staff are required to confiscate a prohibited item, the Promoter does not guarantee the safe return of that item.
 You agree that the Promoters are not responsible for any loss or damage associated with prohibited items that have been confiscated.

 35. You acknowledge that the risk of COVID-19, otherwise referred to as the global pandemic or Corona Virus, remains a threat which may prevent the Event from proceeding as planned.
 By purchasing a ticket to the Event you acknowledge that the Event may be cancelled or postponed as a result of instructions or directions issued by the Government.
 Furthermore, the event may be cancelled or postponed by the Promoter due to events or occurrences otherwise linked to or as a product or result of COVID-19 and/or conditions imposed by the Government.
 In the event of a cancellation you acknowledge and agree to the refund conditions stipulated in these Terms and Conditions.